03 May, 2020

 Lebanon’s financial crisis resulted in a sovereign debt default and also affected its currency’s value.
 Protest camps were ordered to be removed by the country’s security forces and curfews were imposed on public gatherings.
 Lebanon’s government is contemplating extending the lockdown at least until May 10 with proposals to potentially restore certain parts of the economy.

-Since April 21, protests across the country, including in places like Beirut, Tripoli, Sidon, Nabatieh, Akkar, Bekaa Valley (PT) have become more volatile, resulting in deaths and injuries of civilians as well as soldiers.
+Since April 21, protests across the country, including in places like Beirut, Tripoli, Sidon, Nabatieh, Akkar, and Bekaa Valley (PT) have become more volatile, resulting in deaths and injuries of civilians as well as soldiers.

-The yellow-vest movement that started in France in October 2018, followed by mass demonstrations a month later, have shown no signs of stopping.
+The yellow-vest movement that started in France in October 2018, followed by mass demonstrations a month later, has shown no signs of stopping.
 This movement also started as a protest against high taxes that would further burden the middle class and the poor and against income inequality.
 France has been under lockdown since March 17 to curb the spread of Covid-19 and amid the global health crisis.

 Protests have been ongoing in Colombia since November 2019 against a range of proposed economic and political reforms.
 While they stopped in January 2020, following the outbreak of coronavirus, they appear to have started once again.
 Since March 24, Colombia has been under lockdown, first starting at city levels and expanding across the country.